kunigundeh/3rd-p-Equipment/README.md

 Description :
 Shows your equipment on your character.
-Melee- and ranged weapon as well as tomes, grims, potions, bombs, heal items and equiped trinket.
+Melee- and ranged weapon as well as tomes, grims, potions, bombs, heal items and equipped trinket.
 Works for yourself, other players and bots